 Research in cultural history and natural science are ongoing at the Institute.
-Studies include research on the American chestnut tree, bluebird nesting practices, native and invasive plant species, Pennsylvania German food culture of the 1800s, water quality in the Antietam Creek, watersheds and wetlands, colonial textiles, and historic buildings.
+Studies have included research on the American chestnut tree, bluebird nesting practices, colonial textiles, historic buildings, and native and invasive plant species, while ongoing studies and areas of focus include water quality in the Antietam Creek, watersheds and wetlands, wildlife and preservation.

 Moving on, moving forward…